rabobank/argos/argos-jenkins-plugin/README.md

 - stepName: the name of the step for this Jenkins pipeline (more on that later)
 - privateKeyCredentialId: Id of File Credential as the signing key used to sign the link metadata.
-- supplyChainId: Id of the supplychain on the configured in-toto service.
+- supplyChainId: Id of the supplychain on the configured argos service.

 Once this is done, the plugin will take care of generating and tracking information of the build process.

 ## Usage in declarative pipelines

-You can also use it in declarative pipelines by using the `in_toto_wrap` syntax.
+You can also use it in declarative pipelines by using the `argos_wrap` syntax.
 It takes the same arguments as before.
 For example, to wrap a simple shellscript step you would add the following to your Jenkinisfile: